kcjengr/probe_basic/docs/source/dev_install.rst

     http://www.linuxcnc.org/testing-stretch-rtpreempt/

-Select the "linuxcnc-stretch-uspace-amd64-r13.iso" option. you will need to make a bootable dvd or USB thumb drive depending on is extremely easy and works flawlessly with linux debian OS images.
+Select the "linuxcnc-stretch-uspace-amd64-r13.iso" option. you will need to make a bootable dvd or USB thumb drive depending on how you plan to install.
+The below software is extremely easy and works flawlessly with linux debian OS images.
 Below is the link for it.
 I recommend using 2-4gb USB drive for quicker flashing.

 ::